victorkleb/scRNAseq_cluster_RF_proximities/README.md

 <br />

 For details, please refer to
-- overview.doc
+- example_programs.docx
-- example_programs: folder containing a set of programs to analyze the Zhengmix4eq data set
+- the 17 programs that analyze the Zhengmix4eq data set
 - functions that perform the analysis, and documentation:
   - FUNCTIONS_Spec_clust_RFproximities_scRNAseq.py
+  - utilities.py
   - function documentation.docx